The Lovely Bones (film)

 The Lovely Bones is a 2009 supernatural drama film directed by Peter Jackson from a screenplay he co-wrote with Fran Walsh and Philippa Boyens.
-It is based on Alice Sebold's 2002 novel of the same name.
+It is based on Alice Sebold's 2002 novel.
 The film stars Mark Wahlberg, Rachel Weisz, Susan Sarandon, Stanley Tucci, Michael Imperioli, and Saoirse Ronan.
 The plot follows a girl who was murdered and watches over her family from heaven.
 She is torn between seeking vengeance on her killer and allowing her family to heal.

-A co-production between the United States, the United Kingdom, and New Zealand, the film was produced by Carolynne Cunningham, Walsh, Jackson, and Aimee Peyronnet, with Steven Spielberg, Tessa Ross, Ken Kamins, and James Wilson as executive producers.
+A co-production between the United States, the United Kingdom, and New Zealand, The Lovely Bones was produced by Carolynne Cunningham, Walsh, Jackson, and Aimee Peyronnet, with Steven Spielberg, Tessa Ross, Ken Kamins, and James Wilson as executive producers.
 Principal photography began in October 2007 in New Zealand and Pennsylvania.
 The film's score was composed by Brian Eno.

-The Lovely Bones was released on December 26, 2009, in New Zealand, and then overseas in January 2010.
-The film's North American release date was changed multiple times, with a limited release on December 11, 2009, and a wider release on January 15, 2010.

-It was released to mixed to unfavorable reviews from critics; the story and its message were generally criticized, but the visual effects, Peter Jackson's direction, and the performances of Ronan and Tucci were praised.
-In the film's opening weekend, in limited release, it grossed $116,616, despite having been screened in three theaters, placing it at 30th place on the box office chart.
-The Lovely Bones grossed over $44 million in North America.
-The film received numerous accolades, with Tucci being nominated for the Academy Award for Best Supporting Actor.
+The Lovely Bones premiered in London on November 24, 2009, and was wide released in New Zealand on December 26, 2009 and in the United States on January 15, 2010.
+It received mixed-negative reviews from critics; while the visual effects, the direction, and the performances of Ronan and Tucci were praised, its story and message were generally criticized.
+At the world box office, The Lovely Bones grossed $93.6 million on a $65 million production budget.
+Tucci was nominated for Best Supporting Actor at the Academy Awards, the Golden Globes and the BAFTAs, where Ronan also received a Best Actress nomination.